-COMPILATION OF THE QURAN UNDER THE RIGHTLY GUIDED KHALIFAS
+COMPILATION OF THE QURAN

 Under the first Khalifa, Hazrat Abu Bakr

-At the time of the Prophet’s PBUH death no official copy of the Quran existed and perhaps no one possessed the complete written text.
+At the time of the Prophet’s PBUH death, no official copy of the Quran existed and perhaps no one possessed the complete written text.
 However, an incident.
 Occurred, after which the companions felt the necessity to collect and compile the text of the Quran.

-During the Khilafat of Hazrat Abu Bakr some people in the country declared themselves to be prophets.
+During the Khilafat of Hazrat Abu Bakr, some people in the country declared themselves to be prophets.
 Among them was Musailma.
 Hazrat Abu Bakr waged a war against him and many companions who had committed the Holy Quran to memory were martyred in that battle, known as the battle of Yamamah.

 Hazrat Umar realized that those who had memorized the Quran would gradually depart from the world either owing to natural death or martyrdom in future battles.
-It was therefore, necessary for the government to devise a system to preserve the Quran for future generations or else it would meet the same fate as the previous scriptures and the Muslims would be deprived of a great part of the Quran.
+It was, therefore, necessary for the government to devise a system to preserve the Quran for future generations, or else it would meet the same fate as the previous scriptures and the Muslims would be deprived of a great part of the Quran.

 Hazrat Umar suggested to Hazrat Abu Bakr that the Quran should be compiled.
-Hazrat Abu Bakr, however, hesitated and said that he would not do the job left unfinished by the Holy Prophet pbuh, Hazrat Umar argued that under the circumstances, the compilation of the Quran had become an absolute necessity.
+Hazrat Abu Bakr, however, hesitated and said that he would not do the job left unfinished by the Holy Prophet PBUH, Hazrat Umar argued that under the circumstances, the compilation of the Quran had become an absolute necessity.
 According to Hazrat Abu Bakr, “Umar went on persuading me to accept his suggestion till I was convinced that he was right so I accepted his suggestion.”

 Hazrat Abu Bakr directed Zaid bin Sabit, one of the scribes of Divine Revelation to collect the Quranic verses from every part of the Islamic empire and compile them in book form.
 Zaid bin Sabit is reported to have said that when Hazrat Abu Bakr asked him to start the work, he felt it would be far easier to carry a mountain on his head than to shoulder such a great responsibility.
-Hazrat Abu Bakr persuaded him every now and then until his opinion also became identical with his opinion.
+Hazrat Abu Bakr persuaded him every now and then until his opinion also became identified with his opinion.

 Zaid bin Sabit traced out and collected the chapters of the Quran from every person who had it in their possession.
-He collected it from palm leaves, stones, pieces of wood and people who had committed it to memory.
+He collected it from palm leaves, stones, pieces of wood, and people who had committed it to memory.

 Zaid bin Sabit was not content just finding a written piece of the Quran.
 He also verified it from those people who had heard it from the Holy Prophet PBUH Though he himself was a Hafiz of the Quran, he always tried to find a verse in writing before including it in his manuscript, so that the version of the Quran he recorded was the one heard from and written under the supervision of the Holy Prophet PBUH The script prepared by Zaid bin Sabit remained with the first Khalifa and after his death was transferred to the custody of Hazrat Umar, the second Khalifa.